unisonweb/website/src/compare-lang/unison-for-python-devs.md

 </div></div>

-## Generic behavior
+## Behavioral abstraction

 <div class="side-by-side"><div>

 ### Parametric polymorphism

-In Unison, __generic types__ allow you to write functions that can operate on any type.
+In Unison we use __generic types__ to write functions that can operate on any type.
 They're represented by lowercase letters in type signatures.

 ```unison
 printTwice : (a -> Text) -> a -> {IO, Exception} ()